 Bringing the dog home is a sensitive and critical time.
 Don’t rush anything.

 Your dog will probably require peace and quiet more than anything else early on.

 Let him decompress for a while before asking too much of him.

 Your new dog will need to chill out a bit.
 Having a space of their own to do this is critical.

-Good food and water is, of course, a requirement and you should also consider a few chew toys to help them pass the time.
+Good food and water are, of course, a requirement, and you should also consider a few chew toys to help them pass the time.

 If, like Jake in the picture below, a nice leather couch is available, all the better.